rramjuttun/vscode-asset-converter/docs/designdoc.md

 # Development Process Summary

 This document summarizes my process and experience with developing the vscode-asset-converter extension.
-Mainly to be used as a reference for myself (and maybe others) in the future.
+Mainly to be used as a reference in the future.

 All this information was obtained from the [VS Code API](https://code.visualstudio.com/api/references/vscode-api)